-The linearization $\partial_2P_\epsilon(\tskip;x)$ also helps to discover if one has too many coarse variables, that is, if $d$ is too large such that the flow $M_\epsilon$ restriced to the assumed slow manifold ${\cal C}_\epsilon$ is not sufficiently slow (still containing rapidly decaying components).
+The linearization $\partial_2P_\epsilon(\tskip;x)$ also helps to reveal whether one has too many coarse variables, that is, whether $d$ is too large such that the flow $M_\epsilon$ restricted to the assumed slow manifold ${\cal C}_\epsilon$ is not sufficiently slow (still containing rapidly decaying components).
 Then $\partial_2P_\epsilon(\tskip;x)$ becomes close to singular, too.
 Note that any solution found, for example, by solving the fixed point equation \eqref{eq:eqfree:simple} is still a correctly identified fixed point with correctly identified stability.
 However, the linearization of \eqref{eq:eqfree:simple} becomes close to singular.